Chris Zebroski: Club career

 After helping the club avoid relegation from League Two during the 2009–10 campaign, Zebroski scored 16 league goals to help the club finish seventh and reach the play-offs the following season.
 In the semi-final first leg versus Shrewsbury at Plainmoor, Zebroski scored the first goal to set up a 2–0 victory.
 The second leg finished 0–0, leaving Torquay to play Stevenage in the play-off final at Old Trafford.
 Stevenage won the match 1–0.
 In July 2011 he followed former Torquay manager Paul Buckle to his new club, Bristol Rovers.

 In August 2012 Zebroski joined Cheltenham Town.
 His contract with Cheltenham was cancelled by mutual consent on 4 January 2013 after Zebroski withdrew from the matchday squad at short notice on a number of occasions.

 On Monday 25 February 2013, it was announced that Zebroski had joined Conference South side Eastleigh.
 He scored his first goal for the club in the 1–0 win over Eastbourne Borough on 2 March 2013.

 On 5 June 2013 Zebroski signed for newly promoted League Two club Newport County.
+He was selected as Newport County's Player of the Year for the 2013–14 season.
 In April 2015 he was jailed for 4 years and 4 months after he "admitted four charges of robbery, attempted robbery and assault relating to two incidents".
 Zebroski attributed the incidents to alcoholism, and failed in an appeal against the sentence.
 He served two years of his sentence at HMP Prescoed, and was released in 2017.

 Following his release from prison, Zebroski rejoined Eastleigh in June 2017.

 On 8 August 2019, Zebroski signed for National League South side Chippenham Town.
 He departed the club in May 2021.

 Zebroski joined Hellenic Football League Division One side Malmesbury Victoria in August 2021.
 Less than one month later, he joined Southern Football League Premier Division South side Swindon Supermarine.
 In December 2021 he transferred to Wantage Town.
 Following Wantage Town's relegation, Zebroski joined Melksham Town in July 2022.

+In December 2024, Zebroski joined Taunton Town following a spell with Royal Wootton Bassett Town.
+In August 2025, he joined Yate Town.

+Coaching career

+On 12 December 2022, Zebroski signed for Combined Counties League Premier Division South club Fleet Town as a player-coach.

+On 11 October 2023, Zebroski, was appointed assistant manager of AFC Croydon Athletic, following manager Jermaine McGlashan from Fleet Town.
+He stepped down from his role alongside McGlashan in September 2024.